July 15, 2016

 Make sure you are earmarking generous amounts of capital for a new roof for when the time comes!

 With the Greenbelt Legislation that has come into effect and the provincial and local municipal governments looking to curb urban sprawl, it will encourage growth of our urban hubs and take advantage of existing infrastructure.
 A lot of pressure has been placed on the availability of land, making it nearly impossible to build traditional freehold homes, if at all, let alone at an affordable price, especially if you’re looking to live in and enjoy the Golden Horseshoe cities and their satellite suburbs and what they have to offer.
 These cities have become desirable for their access to jobs, transit, highways, and quality of life.
 These include cities like Burlington, Toronto, Oakville and Mississauga.

 Freehold townhomes have become somewhat of a real estate “unicorn” in new home construction; as cities grow and intensify, and housing types becomes more compact, condos are becoming much more commonplace and the only affordable option for most buyers.

-Make sure you do your homework when looking for a freehold vs. condo type of ownership.
+Make sure you do your homework when looking for a freehold vs. condo type of ownership to see if condo life is for you.
 This can include doing the math on what a freehold home will actually cost you, which we will look at I more depth in Part 2 of this blog.
 Stay tuned!

-If you have questions, any member of our Sales Team would be happy to help!
+If you have questions regarding our Burlington condos for sale, any member of our Sales Team would be happy to help!
 Call, email or visit us at any of the following locations: